 Atty.
-Robinson C. Vinas
+Robinson C. Vinas 53 years old Filipino

 Born on 24 October 1970, was admitted to the Bar on May 2006 and completed his Bachelor of Law degree from the University of Caceres in Naga City.
 Prior to joining PPI in July 2018, Atty.
 Vinas held various legal positions with the Commission on Human Rights as well as private companies such as Hanjin Heavy Industries, Inc., Specified Contractors Devt., Inc., Woodhaven Corporation and Marvi Hills Realty Corporation.